nhatdm22022537/iai-hackathon-2023-backend/README.md

 Request (POST): Join the desired room.
 - Requirement:
     - Room's id.
-    - When execute, all users joined in the room will be notified (using WS).
+    - When execute, all users joined in the room will be notified (using WS, more detail in the WS section).
 - Body:
 ```
 {